By Faye M Smith

 How many erogenous zones are there on the female body?

-Both men and women have 25 erogenous zones, says Annabelle.
+Both men and women have 25 erogenous zones, says Knight.
 Surprised?
 Often people question how many erogenous zones men and women actually have, and even if they actually exist at all.
 But the main reason for this confusion is because everyone is turned on in unique ways, and that is totally normal.
-If you can't get enough of the best rabbit vibrators, but your friends find them too powerful, then you'll understand exactly how everyone is different when it comes to sex.
 We all have a different sex drive, and different things to turn us on and make us orgasm.

-“While some women may respond to stimulation of all 25 erogenous zones, others will respond to fewer,” says Annabelle, who works with sex toy brand Lovehoney.
-“Experiencing sexual pleasure is different for everyone – what feels sexually arousing for one person may stimulate no feelings for another.”
+“While some women may respond to stimulation of all 25 erogenous zones, others will respond to fewer,” says Knight, who works with sex toy brand Lovehoney.
+Just like all of our sexual fantasies differ, the things that turn us on differ too.
+“Experiencing sexual pleasure is different for everyone—what feels sexually arousing for one person may stimulate no feelings for another.”

-“When anybody talks about erogenous zones, their immediate thoughts go to the obvious body parts,” says Annabelle.
+“When anybody talks about erogenous zones, their immediate thoughts go to the obvious body parts,” adds Knight.
 “These include breasts, nipples, clitoris, and G-spot, as these are more erogenous than others due largely to the number of nerve endings located in that area.”

 Where are the erogenous zones?

 Ready to explore your erogenous zones alone or with a partner, and get to know the sweet spots that turn you on?
-Here the experts share ten lesser-known erogenous zones, from the belly button to behind the knee.
+Here the experts share ten lesser-known erogenous zones, which include:

-The belly button is an erogenous zone.
-“Being close to the genitals makes this area especially arousing,” says Annabelle.
+It might surprise you, but the belly button is in fact an erogenous zone.
+“Being close to the genitals makes this area especially arousing,” says Knight.

 2. THE COLLARBONE

-“The collarbone is a super-sensitive part of a woman’s body,” says Annabelle.
+“The collarbone is a super-sensitive part of a woman’s body,” says Knight.
 “The skin here is very thin, making every little touch seem intensely pleasurable.”

-“Pressure points in the bottom of the feet (soles) can increase blood flow and enhance feelings of arousal when touched right,” says Annabelle.
+“Pressure points in the bottom of the feet can increase blood flow and enhance feelings of arousal when touched right,” says Knight.

 Finding whether an erogenous zone like feet works for you is experimental.
-“No two people are the same, so it really is a case of experimenting and finding out where and how you or your partner likes to be touched,” says Annabelle.
+“No two people are the same, so it really is a case of experimenting and finding out where and how you or your partner likes to be touched,” Knight adds.

 4. INNER THIGHS

-“Some people really respond to a firm touch whereas for others this can cause mild discomfort,” says Annabelle.
+“Some people really respond to a firm touch whereas for others this can cause mild discomfort,” adds Knight.
 “Your skill as a lover is reflected in how well you know you and your partner’s body and exactly how best to touch.”
+Having an honest conversation about what you like in the bedroom is key to a fulfilling sex life and ultimate pleasure.

 6. THE URETHRAL OPENING

 The U-Spot is a great erogenous zone as it’s so close to the clitoris.
-“The area is surrounded by spongy erectile tissue that can become ‘plumped up’ or stiffer when a woman is aroused, and it’s very sensitive to touch,” says Alix.
+“The area is surrounded by spongy erectile tissue that can become ‘plumped up’ or stiffer when a woman is aroused, and it’s very sensitive to touch,” explains Fox.

 Just be gentle.
-“Unlike the G-Spot, the U-Spot tends to feel best when treated to featherlight, incredibly delicate strokes, rather than pressure or pushing,” says Alix.
-“Use lashings of lubricant, and ask your partner to make stroking or small circular motions with their fingertip.
-Ask them to imagine that they are only pushing to ‘the depth of a single sheet of paper’ – this helps illustrate the softness required.”
+“Unlike the G-Spot, the U-Spot tends to feel best when treated to featherlight, incredibly delicate strokes, rather than pressure or pushing,” says Fox.
+“Use lashings of lubricant (see our guide to the best lube for top recommendations) and ask your partner to make stroking or small circular motions with their fingertip.
+Ask them to imagine that they are only pushing to ‘the depth of a single sheet of paper’—this helps illustrate the softness required.”

-“With sensitive skin on the outside and hundreds of sensory receptors on the inside, the ears top the list of unexpected erogenous zones for many people,” says Annabelle.
+“With sensitive skin on the outside and hundreds of sensory receptors on the inside, the ears top the list of unexpected erogenous zones for many people,” says Knight.

 “Try lightly kissing, licking, or nibbling your partner’s earlobes.
-You can also take advantage of those sensory receptors by whispering or lightly blowing into their ear for more tingly feels.”
+You can also take advantage of those sensory receptors by whispering or lightly blowing into their ear for more tingly feels," she adds.

 8. LOWER BACK